quixio/quix-streams/docs/connectors/sinks/custom-sinks.md

 Quix Streams provides basic facilities to implement custom sinks for external destinations (currently in beta).

-To create a new sink, users can subclass and implement the following Python base classes:
+To create a new sink, extend and implement the following Python base classes:
 - `quixstreams.sinks.base.sink.BaseSink` - the basic interface for all sinks.
 The `StreamingDataFrame.sink()` accepts implementations of this class.